banner photo of Texas chili with beans in copper pan on stove with ladle

 • Morita: Moderate heat; smoky, similar to chipotle, but smaller in size and a bit sweeter.

-Cinnamon, a secret ingredient in our recipe, provides a subtle warmth and depth.
+Cinnamon, a secret ingredient in my recipe, provides a subtle warmth and depth.
 Beyond cinnamon, consider additionally exploring variations with cacao powder or espresso for added complexity.

 photo of bowl of Texas inspired chili with beans topped with corn chips and avocados